amalricBzh/dotclear2wordpress/README.md

 You may omit the output parameter, default value is `wordpress.xml`.

-5. Then import `wordpress.xml` with WP importer, and unzip the media zip files in `wp-content/uploads` (the `image_base_path` parameter of step 3).
+5. Then import `wordpress.xml` with WP importer, and move the new content files in `wp-content/uploads` (the `image_base_path` parameter of step 3).
 And enjoy!

 Is it fully fonctionnal ?
 -----
 Yes and not : it's ok for me, it can import my pages, posts, categories, tags and comments, and my media files.
+I migrated two blogs, one with 700 articles.

 But it miss some functionnality I do not need.
 Feel free to improve the script and submit your pull requests !